Vishwajit11/language_learning_game/README.md

 Learneasy - platform for users who wants to learn languages by solving simple quizes

+How to run - Download and open in vscode then in terminal give this command - python manage.py runserver the link will get generated click on that link.

 1.Technologies used:HTML,CSS,Javascript,Bootstarp,python,Django,Sqlite

 2.Project Description and index page: In this project i have setup the login page and register page users data is stored in database after user loged in on index page there are options for user to choose languages